fatima-cs-200/Priority-based-task-scheduler-/README.md

 # Priority-based-task-scheduler-
-Implementation of a priority-driven task scheduling system using suitable data Structures.
+Implementation of a "Priority-driven Task Scheduling System" using suitable data Structures.

 GROUP MEMBERS